No backlight and LCD replacement didn't fix it.

 I've been working on an iPad 2 that was dropped.
 It worked fine, despite the digitizer glass being shattered.
 I carefully disassembled the unit and installed a new Digitizer.
 Before sealing the digitizer in place, I tested the iPad.
 I discovered that the LCD backlight was not working.
 I reseated all cables.
 No change.
 I inspected the unit for any visible damage and found none.
 I replaced the LCD with a known working unit—and there's still no backlight on the iPad.
 What else could be wrong?

 I have a third broken iPad coming to my department for repair.
 This time, I am going to let the battery drain 100% before anything is disassembled.

-as I reflect on my disassembly, I have considered I did something different the second time around on repair.
-The first time, I used a plastic scribe to release the LCD cable from the system board.
-Second time around, I used the mini-screw driver from the kit to pop up the retainer.
-Reflecting on my actions, and knowing better, that probably created a short across contacts and damaged the system board, despite being careful.
-Course, I am just guessing, but that was a difference between the two repairs I did...the first ipad repair being successful, the second, not so successful.
+As I reflect on my disassembly procedure, I have considered that I did something differently the second time around.
+The first time, I used a plastic scribe to release the LCD cable from the logic board.
+The second time around, I used the mini screwdriver from the kit to pop up the retainer.
+Reflecting on my actions, and knowing better, using the screwdriver probably created a short across contacts and damaged the logic board, despite my working carefully.
+Of course, I am just guessing—but that was a difference between the two repairs I did.
+The first iPad repair being successful—the second, not so successful.

 Is this a good question?